alexprengere/submatch/README.rst

                     Matches below that percentage are automatically excluded.
    -r, --reverse    Reverse the logic of renaming.
 With this option, movies are
                     renamed, not subtitles.
+   -z, --zip        Change the logic of matching.
+Zip the sorted list of movies
+                    and subtitles instead of match on names.
+This will not use -l/--limit option.
    -n, --no-ext     Consider files with no extension as movies.

 Example